Britain's Best Hidden Beaches

 • Travel

-For those living here in the UK, dreaming of an overseas escape, our stunning little island has places you never deemed possible; places with clear seas and white sands, hidden coves, dramatic bays and beautiful beaches.
-We will get to explore faraway places again sometime soon, but until then, these are the UK’s best-hidden beaches.
+For those in the UK dreaming of an overseas escape, our beautiful island offers unexpected paradises: clear seas, white sands, hidden coves, dramatic bays, and breathtaking beaches.
+While global adventures will resume soon, for now, here are the UK's best-hidden beaches to satisfy your wanderlust.

 Langamull Beach, Isle of Mull

-This Scottish isle has more than enough to steal your breath a hundred times a day, from the dramatic ridges of Ben More to the incredible basalt crags of Burg, Mull can boast some of the most forget-me-not scenery in the UK.
-But it’s the blinding white sand, rose-pink granite and emerald waters of Langamull Beach that will have you looking out of the window and mistaking your Scottish escape for a Caribbean getaway.
-And the best part: this beach is one of Mull's best kept secrets.
-So fill your backpack with some quick dry towels and enjoy a secluded stroll down to the water, complete with spectacular views the whole way.
-You may even catch a glimpse of the Isle of Skye on a clear day.
+The Isle of Mull boasts scenery that will steal your breath away—from the dramatic ridges of Ben More to the incredible basalt crags of Burg.
+But it's the blinding white sands, rose-pink granite, and emerald waters of Langamull Beach that might make you mistake this Scottish escape for a Caribbean getaway.
+As one of Mull's best-kept secrets, pack your backpack with quick-dry towels and enjoy a secluded stroll to the water, with spectacular views all the way.
+On a clear day, you might even catch a glimpse of the Isle of Skye.

 Barafundle Beach, Pembrokeshire

-Nestled between the deeply-striped cliffs of Stackpole and surrounded by bright emerald fields, this secluded bay looks like a forgotten beach on some Greek island where every detail is designed to wow, including the journey.
-Ascending a dirt track that splits open green fields, head through the pine trees, beneath the rocky cliffs and over the steep dunes to finally stumble across this shimmering bay; a secluded and scenic retreat as far removed from the hustle and bustle of daily life as possible.
-It’s no surprise this strip of secret sand was previously named one of the best beaches in the world by both Passport Magazine and the Good Holiday Guide
+Nestled between the deep-striped cliffs of Stackpole and surrounded by vibrant emerald fields, this secluded bay resembles a forgotten beach on a Greek island.
+Every detail is designed to impress, including the journey: a gravel path dividing green fields leads through pines, under rocky cliffs, and over steep dunes, eventually revealing this shimmering bay—a remote and picturesque retreat far removed from everyday hustle and bustle.
+It's no surprise that this hidden gem has been named one of the world's best beaches by both Passport Magazine and the Good Holiday Guide.

 West Bay, Dorset

-There’s something about the towering burnt orange cliffs and endless vista of clear waters that makes West Bay feel less like Dorset and more like the Algarve; a coast that’s flecked with sea-carved bays, crumbly cliffs and huge open beaches full of fossilised finds; a coast that turns swimming, kayaking and hiking into an adventure you won’t forget for a very long time.
-Whether you lay a picnic blanket beneath the sun-drenched cliffs to enjoy the beach or you fill your everyday bag with supplies and set off to explore the Iron Age hill forts, cheeky chalk figures, fairy-tale castles and impressive stately homes, you need to add Dorset to your post-lockdown bucket list.
+With towering burnt-orange cliffs and endless clear waters, West Bay feels less like Dorset and more like the Algarve.
+This coastline is dotted with sea-carved bays, crumbling cliffs, and expansive beaches rich in fossils.
+Whether you lay a picnic blanket beneath the sunlit cliffs or fill your everyday bag with supplies to explore Iron Age hill forts, chalk figures, fairy-tale castles, and impressive stately homes, Dorset deserves a spot on your travel bucket list.

 Kynance Cove, Cornwall